olsonse/pdq/doc/architecture.rst

       DDS output added to DC bias spline.
     * Digital outputs: One AUX channel per board, synchronous to spline knots.
     * External control, synchronization: One TTL trigger control input to trigger the execution of marked spline knots.
     * Frame selection: Eight separate frames each describing a waveform.
-Selectable in hard real-time using three TTL frame select signals.
+Selectable in hard real-time using SPI or USB frame select register.
+    * Programmable over USB or SPI using the same data and message format.
+    * Communications are tracked using checksums to verify correct data transfers.

 Spline Interpolation
 --------------------